Intended audience: HR representatives

-All staff must be provided reasonable access to UI information from electronic mediums (self serve, operations manual, University email communications, staff development/testing, or other electronic resources available on campus).
-While subject to operational needs and equipment availability within the departments, departments and their staff are accountable to know the UI information that has been communicated electronically.
+All staff must be provided reasonable access to UI information from electronic mediums (Employee Self Service, Operations Manual, university email communications, staff development/testing, or other electronic resources available on campus).
+While subject to operational needs and equipment availability within the departments, departments and their staff are accountable to know university information that has been communicated electronically.

-For the exemption to be granted, the request should go through normal administrative channels, including central Human Resources for staff and the Office of the Provost for faculty.
+For the exemption to be granted, the request should go through normal administrative channels, including University Human Resources for staff and the Office of the Provost for faculty.

 - Definition of access: ITS will provide support through departmental representatives and IT leaders on campus for various collegiate areas.
 They can be helpful in determining key locations or kiosks to serve groups of staff.
 PC turnover on campus is roughly every 3-4 years, so there are low cost resources available for departments to consider.
 Cost is assumed to be a departmental responsibility.
 The department will need to define the level of access.
 For some departments or kiosk areas it may mean limitation to University of Iowa intranet resources.

-- Length of time, travel time, how often: Please reference the Acceptable Use Policy.
-A guideline under normal conditions for those that do not have day-to-day access to computers as a regular part of their job is 15 minutes/week.
+- Length of time, travel time, how often: Please reference the acceptable use policy.
+A guideline under normal conditions for those that do not have day-to-day access to computers as a regular part of their job is 15 minutes per week.
 If necessary, travel time would need to be determined as appropriate at the department level.

 - The ability to print is not required.

-- Content: The content of email messages is governed by the Acceptable Use Policy, (19.4).
+- Content: The content of email messages is governed by the acceptable use policy.

-- Departments are encouraged to have the ability for employees to respond/view messages.
-As we continue to decrease paper usage all staff will need to have the ability to respond to email as necessary for business operations.
+- Departments are encouraged to offer the ability for employees to respond/view messages.
+As we continue to decrease paper usage, all staff will need to have the ability to respond to email as necessary for business operations.

-- There is an expectation that access for those that do not have a designated computer would not create an interruption of others work, please reference 19.4b of Acceptable Use Policy.
+- There is an expectation that access for those that do not have a designated computer would not create an interruption of others work.
+Please reference the acceptable use policy.

-- Union implications: All electronic correspondence needs to be consistent with Acceptable Use.
-If there are additional questions or concerns you can contact Employee and Labor Relations at 5-0052.
+- Union implications: All electronic correspondence needs to be consistent with acceptable use policies.
+If you have additional questions or concerns, contact Employee and Labor Relations.